Bhakta David Nollmeyer

 If a Godhead or deity exists all subsequent living entities are drawn from such.
 As such we are dealing with propriety of office.
 This argument will also be reflected towards the positive law that has roots in religious traditions.
 I will use the Catholic tradition for an example.
 Christianity believes that there is a Triune Godhead that exists a priori to the human condition.
 The second person of the Godhead, Jesus has been handed over the power to judge mankind twice, once at death singularly, and then collectively at a second coming.
 To deny this right makes Jesus human.
 It takes away his position as being sent to judge mankind.
 This position is to not be taken lightly (Thigpen).

 A second case is that "He created them and loveth them all." and "Thou shall not kill."
 Here we are referring to the Father or first person and to all life.
 But this verse in context is taken in regard to the power and authority to judge.
-Historically, as is pointed out by St Augustine in The City of God, there is no euthanasia for Christian soldiers on the battlefield.
+Historically, as is pointed out by Saint Augustine in The City of God, there is no euthanasia for Christian soldiers on the battlefield.
 Other soldiers must walk past the fallen until God calls them home.
 This is also related to free will.

 This is also a moral instruction in courage, martyrdom for the church, and creating a sustainable culture.
 This is orthodox and is a facet of Christian love, not a mundane human commutative relationship that is strictly neighbor to neighbor (Thigpen).
 In continuo will follow a very direct passage by Franjo Cardinal Seper (Seper):